All hail Aloe Vera.

-These polysaccharides are hygroscopic, this means they are water loving and provide a type of moisture mesh over the skin.
+These polysaccharides are hygroscopic, meaning they are water-loving and provide a type of moisture ‘mesh’ over the skin.

-This mesh is like a waterproof coating, helping to preserve the skin, keeping it hydrated and healthy; the perfect antidote dehydrated skin plump and youthful.
+This mesh is like a waterproof coating that helps to preserve the skin, keeping it hydrated and healthy.
+The perfect antidote to dehydrated skin, it restores youthfulness and plumps lines.

-For this reason it is at the top of the list in H20 hyaluronic acid complex, that contains an ingredient list that reads like a refreshing drink for the skin.
+For this reason, it is at the top of the list in H₂O Hydrating Complex, which has an ingredient list that reads like a refreshing drink for the skin.

 Extraction of the Gel

-When broken off it can be applied topically, to heal wounds and soothe inflamed skin.
+This gel can be applied topically to heal wounds and soothe inflamed skin.

 But there is a problem with this method.

-This is carried out by large machines, which remove the spines and breaks down the leaf, before it is pulped to extract the gel.
+This is carried out by large machines, which remove the spines and break down the leaf before it is pulped to extract the gel.

-Careful selection of the Aloe Vera you used is important, if you can get access to a whole plant that is ideal, because at least you know you are taking advantage of the skin loving properties from the real plant.
+Careful selection of the Aloe Vera you use is important.
+If you can get access to a whole plant, that is ideal, because at least you know you are taking advantage of the skin-loving properties from the real plant.

 The Naked Truth

-Interestingly, Aloe can be used as an Acne Treatment.
+Interestingly, Aloe Vera can be used as an Acne Treatment.

-Giberellin is known to act as a growth hormone, it stimulates the growth of new cells, allowing the skin to heal quickly and naturally with little scarring.
+Giberellin is known to act as a growth hormone, stimulating the growth of new cells and allowing the skin to heal quickly and naturally with little scarring.

-With all these wonderful benefits, it’s no wonder Aloe is used closely with skin treatments.
+With all these wonderful benefits, it’s no wonder Aloe Vera is used closely with skin treatments.